 It may take time for your new pet to settle in

 While adopting a rescue can bring a lot of love and happiness into your home, it will take some time for your pet to settle in.
 If you have young children at home, it might be best to introduce them slowly and calmly, once your pet is a bit more settled.
 If you have other pets, such as another dog, try to introduce them gradually and in a safe ‘neutral’ space like your local park.

-In a new environment with lots of new noises, smells, and places to explore, it’s expected that they will need a bit of time to adjust.
-Every pet is different, but do be prepared that it could take anywhere up to three months for your new pet to feel fully at home.
+With lots of new noises, smells, and places to explore, it’s to be expected that your new pet will need a bit of time to adjust.
+While every pet is different, you should be prepared that it could take anywhere up to three months for your new pet to feel fully at home.

 Rosie Jones, Head of Rehoming at Raystede Centre for Animal Welfare, added: ‘Welcoming a new pet into your home should be an enjoyable experience; you should feel supported in finding the best possible match for your home, lifestyle and experience.
 Animal rehoming centres like Raystede are here to help you.